salaa213/docker-nyse-halts-cli/README.md

-# Docker-NYSE-Halts - PROD Ready
+# Docker- - PROD Ready

 This project provides a simple Dockerized Python application that fetches trade halt data from the NYSE API and prints it as a table in the terminal.
 The application continuously fetches and displays the latest data every 10 seconds.